mpievolbio-scicomp/cancer_sim/paper.md

 specifically suitable for students with interest in somatic evolution of cancer.

-Our model is abstract, not specific to any neoplasm type, and does not consider a variety of biological features commonly found in neoplasm such as blood vessels, immune cells, availability of nutrients, and architecture of the tumour surroundings.
+Our model is abstract, not specific to any neoplasm type, and does not consider a variety of biological features commonly found in the neoplasm such as blood vessels, immune cells, availability of nutrients, and architecture of the tumour surroundings.
 It resembles the most to superficially spreading tumours like carcinoma in situ, skin cancers, or